Quantum Gravitational Sensor for Space Debris

-In the high-frequency region, $\omega\gg2\pi/(4t_a+t_e)$, the transfer function $F(\omega)$ decreases rapidly as $\propto\omega^{-8}$.
+In the high-frequency region, $\omega\gg2\pi/(4t_a+t_e)$, the transfer function $F(\omega)$ decreases rapidly as $\propto\omega^{-6}$.

-As shown in Fig.\,\ref{Fgg-symmetric} (c), the influence of the mass on the transfer function is a simple rescaling as $F(\omega)$ is proportional to $m_0^{-2}$ according to Eqs.~\eqref{am-magnetic} and \eqref{Fgg-half-eq}.
-Therefore, the phase fluctuation, $\Gamma_{\rm noise}$, defined in Eq.\,(\ref{phase-fluctuation}) is independent of the mass $m_0$.
-This property suggests that when designing a matter-wave interferometer, one may choose the mass without the restriction from the noises.
+As we have shown in Fig.\,\ref{Fgg-symmetric} (c), the influence of the mass on the transfer function is a simple rescaling as $F(\omega) \propto m_0^{-4}$ according to Eqs.~\eqref{am-magnetic} and \eqref{Fgg-half-eq}.
+However, an interesting result is that for the configuration discussed in Appendix~\ref{AppendixB}, the corresponding transfer function $F(\omega)\propto m_0^{-2}$, which leads to $\Gamma_{\rm noise}\propto m_0^2F(\omega)$, a mass-independent phase fluctuation.

-\section{GGN in Matter-wave Interferometers}
+\section{GGN in matter-wave interferometers}

 In this section, we will analyse the phase fluctuation density due to the GGN.
 In the Fermi normal coordinate system, constructed near the worldline of the laboratory~\cite{Poisson2011}, the Lagrangian in a non-relativistic limit is given by \cite{Toros:2020dbf}